• Skip to main content

 IMPORTANT: If making this recipe in your Instant Pot / pressure cooker, please read all of the info above about how to figure out the proper cooking time, based on the type of pasta you're using.
 I use a 6-quart Instant Pot, if yours is larger or smaller, you'll need to adjust the recipe accordingly.

-• Please read all of the helpful info and FAQ above to ensure recipe success.
+• Please read all of the helpful info above and below to ensure recipe success.

 • This recipe makes 4-5 servings (depending on how large you make each serving).